psithur/govhack-24-parlipulse/README.md

 ## [GovHack 2024](https://www.govhack.org)

-This GovHack project leverages Large Language Models (AI) to analyze parliamentary transcripts, identifying and highlighting instances of constructive (and divisive) disagreement among politicians.
+This GovHack project uses AI to analyse political debates in the House of Reps, highlighting constructive and divisive moments.
+By promoting more data around trends in parliamentary debates, I aim to improve democracy and showcase responsible AI use.

 By providing this analysis, the project aims to promote healthier debate practices and ultimately enhance democracy by fostering a more collaborative and productive political environment.